AhmedTariq7/DoorSecuritySystem/README.md

 KEYPAD/KEYPAD_interface.h: Keypad control functions.

-Notes

-The default password is {1, 2, 3, 4} (hardcoded in APP.c).
-Modify the password array in the check() function to change it.
-The system uses a 16 MHz clock frequency (F_CPU 16000000UL).
-Adjust if using a different frequency.
-Ensure proper connections for the LCD, keypad, LEDs, and buzzer to avoid hardware issues.
-The alert mode (after three failed attempts) runs indefinitely; a hardware reset is required to restart.

 Future Improvements

-Add EEPROM storage for a configurable password.
+Adding EEPROM storage for a configurable password.
-Implement a timeout for password entry.
+Implementing a timeout for password entry.
 Add a mechanism to exit alert mode without a full reset.
 Support multiple user passwords or admin override.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for suggestions or bug reports.